 If I pay for the advice will it secure my planning permission?

 No. Whilst we will do our best to work positively and proactively with developers, all advice is given without prejudice to the outcome of any subsequent application.
-Your planning application will be subject to notification/consultation of interested parties and, dependant on the views expressed, this may affect the outcome of your application.
+Any subsequent planning application will be subject to notification/consultation of interested parties and, dependant on the views expressed, this may affect the outcome of your application.
 We encourage prospective developers to liaise with neighbouring owners/occupiers and parish councils prior to submitting planning applications.